We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Additionally, the consulting firm Frost & Sullivan released data indicating that women are 75 percent more likely to use digital tools for healthcare than men.
-Not only that, but working-age females spend 29 percent more per capita on healthcare compared to men.
+Additionally, the consulting firm Frost & Sullivan released data indicating that people with a uterus are 75 percent more likely to use digital tools for healthcare than those without.
+Not only that, but working-age females spend 29% more per capita on healthcare compared to men.

-In short, the business of women’s health — and specifically menstruation — is big.
+In short, the business of fertility and menstruation is big.
 And the market is responding by developing products that are about convenience, comfort, and control.

 Are you ready to think beyond the sanitary pad?
 Read up on these eight innovations created to track and deal with periods in new ways.

 To select the best next-gen menstruation products on the market, we considered the following factors: